 The charm of ‘s-Hertogenbosch is that there is so much to see from its early past – on foot, on a bicycle and on water.
 And there’s something for everyone: cultural heritage, nature and contemporary art.

 Let’s highlight a few:

-- In the NoordBrabants Museum you can admire works by Jheronimus Bosch and his followers.
+- In the NoordBrabants Museum you can admire works by the Jheronimus Bosch followers and work by Pieter Breugel

 - A modern exposition about Jheronimus Bosch can be found at the Jheronimus Bosch Art Center.

 - Zwanenbroedershuis with among others things a number of beautiful choir books.

 - You can return to the Dark Ages on silent boats sailing the inner city’s (subterranean) canals of the Binnendieze river.

 - Or climb the Saint John’s cathedral tower for a spectacular view of the city.

 - You can book a room in the Bossche Kraan in the new industrial heritage hot spot of ‘s-Hertogenbosch.